zzw890827/aws-sap-questions/第四套/README.md

     - [ ] A. Create a new VPC for outbound traffic to the internet.
 Connect the existing transit gateway to the new VPC.
 Configure a new NAT gateway.
 Create an Auto Scaling group of Amazon EC2 Instances that run an open-source internet proxy for rule-based filtering across all Availability Zones in the Region.
 Modify all default routes to point to the proxy’s Auto Scaling group.
     - [ ] B. Create a new VPC for outbound traffic to the internet.
 Connect the existing transit gateway to the new VPC.
 Configure a new NAT gateway.
 Use an AWS Network Firewall for rule-based filtering.
 Create Network Firewall Endpoints In each Availability Zone.
 Modify all default routes to point to the Network Firewall endpoint.
     - [ ] C. Create an AWS Network Firewall for rule-based filtering in each AWS account.
 Modify all default routes to point to the Network Firewall firewalls in each account.
-    - [ ] D. In each AWS account, create an Auto Scaling group of network-optimized Amazon EC2 instances hat run an open-source internet proxy for ule-based filtering.
+    - [ ] D. In each AWS account, create an Auto Scaling group of network-optimized Amazon EC2 instances that run an open-source internet proxy for rule-based filtering.
 Modify all default routes to point to the proxy Auto Scaling group.

     <details>
        <summary>Answer</summary>